📍 Los Angeles 📞 (310) 526-0200

 Navigating California’s complex laws to clear your criminal record can be challenging.
 A legal document assistant or licensed notary can help you complete and submit your paperwork correctly, increasing the chances of a successful outcome.

-At Anshi Notary, we specialize in legal paperwork and offer consultation on record-clearing strategies.
+At Anshin Mobile Notary & Livescan, we specialize in legal paperwork and offer consultation on record-clearing strategies.
 We ensure that your petition is accurately prepared and filed on time.

 How Long Does It Take to Clear Your Criminal Record?